cherali/headless-custom-datepicker/README.md

 ** Highly recommended this flag set to true if you using RangePicker

 `endDate?: DateFormat`\
-only set for reangePicker if you want to highlight a default range
+only set for rangePicker if you want to highlight a default range

 #### Picker return object:
 `onChangeDate: (newDate: DateFormat) => void` \